 Under Massachusetts General Laws, the Department's electric rates are set by the Municipal Light Board.
 Electric rates, excluding the purchase power charge, cannot be changed more than once every three months.
 Rate schedules are filed with the Massachusetts Department of Public Utilities (DPU).
 While the DPU exercises general supervisory authority over the Department, the Department's rates are not subject to DPU approval.
-The Department's policy is to prepare its financial statements in conformity with generally accepted accounting principles.
+The Department's policy is to prepare its financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP), as applicable to governmental units.